openedx/openedx-events/docs/how-tos/consume-an-event.rst

 These event receivers are usually implemented independently of the service in an `Open edX Django plugins`_ and are registered in the ``handlers.py`` (according to `OEP-49`_) file of the plugin.
 You can review the ``handlers.py`` file of the `openedx-events-2-zapier`_ plugin to understand how the event receivers are implemented and connected to the events.

-..
-TODO: change receivers.py in openedx-events-2-zapier to handlers.py

 Consider the following when implementing the event receiver:

 - Limit each receiver to a single responsibility to make the code easier to maintain and test.